Eisa01/mpv-scripts/README.md

 <Summary>Click for more details!</Summary>

 ### Default Keybinds
-The following are the default keybinds, they can be changed in the conf file of the script or using script-opts by referring to the name.
+Below default keybinds can be changed using the script conf file, or through script-opts by referring to the names that do not contain spaces.

 | Keybind                        | Name                             | Description                                                       |
 |-------------------------------------|----------------------------------|-------------------------------------------------------------------|